TuxSH/universal-otherapp/README.md

 We leverage a kernel exploit to alter L1 translation tables entries that were never previously accessed, then run `kernelhaxcode_3ds` which does the rest of the job.

 * **Below system version 9.3**: we use memchunkhax1
-* **9.3 and above**: we exploit `sm` then leverage this to exploit `spi`.
+* **9.3 to 11.15**: we exploit `sm` then leverage this to exploit `spi`.
 SPI sysmodule has access to `GPUPROT`, subsequently allowing us to GPU DMA over the kernel memory
-    * **Full writeup coming around Christmas**
-    * `spi` vulnerability has been documented on 3dbrew for years
+    * `spi` vulnerability has been documented on 3dbrew for years, and hasn't yet been fixed
-    * `sm` vulnerability is an unreported 0day, however I have fixed the bug in Luma3DS's reimpl back in 2017.
-I believe this is fine to release it now, as the 3DS is EoL and people can use seedminer on latest system version anyway
+    * `sm` vulnerability is an unreported 0day.
+Fixed in system version 11.16
-    * `safehax` or `agbhax` used depending on version
+    * `safehax` or `agbhax` used depending on version. `agbhax` hasn't yet been fixed

 ## Testing with Luma3DS